mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 ### 64 samplers without a separate skin

-The old widget-based LateNight workflow used a separate `LateNight (64 Samplers)` skin for a high sampler count.
+The old widget-based LateNight setup used a separate `LateNight (64 Samplers)` skin for a high sampler count.
 LateNight QML can expose 4, 8, 16, 32, 48, and 64 samplers directly from the same skin without constructing every expanded sampler at once.
 Rows are reused, expanded content is cached, and warming happens sequentially, keeping the larger rack manageable while preserving the rest of the layout.
 This is one of the places where QML’s dynamic composition makes a unified skin possible without giving up the practical performance considerations that made a separate skin useful before.

 <!-- TODO: Add a 64-sampler GIF, video, or screenshot here. -->